Marialj/frontend-nanodegree-mobile-portfolio/README.md

 ### Optimizations on views/js/main.js

-* UpdatePositions()

- Declared new variables to do calculations outside the for-loop.
+ UpdatePositions():-Declared new variables to do calculations outside the for-loop.
 Declared an array to store the repeating values.
 Replaced document.querySelector with document.getElementsByClassName.
 Used style.transform instead of style.left

+  scroll event listener:-window.requestAnimationFrame method was used to optimize concurrent animations together into a single reflow and repaint cycle.

+  Reduced the number of pizzas from 200 to 31.

+  ### Optimizations on views/css/main.js

+  will-change: transform was added to mover class.